-- Teachers and teaching assistants readily available to discuss issues and concerns - ELSA sessions with trained teaching assistants - The use of Person Centred Profiles
+- Teachers and teaching assistants readily available to discuss issues and concerns - The use of Person Centred Profiles

-- Additional small group support programmes; eg. Time to Talk, Socially Speaking, Social Skills, Friends Resilience, Jed Baker Social Skills Programme - Individual briefing and debriefing sessions. - If a pupil has a medical need then a detailed Health Care Plan is compiled with support from the School Nurse, in consultation with parents/carers.
-This is reviewed annually or earlier if necessary. - Teaching Assistants are trained in first aid and in agreement with parents/carers medicines are administered in school but only where a signed medical consent form is in place to ensure the safety of both child and staff member. - Key First Aiders and other First Aid trained staff are also trained in how to use a defibrillator and the school has one on the premises. - For children who find break times difficult, support is provided by teaching assistants and games are organised and facilitated by our Year 5/6 play leaders (supervised by a member of staff).
-During the year we will be looking to implement some lunch time clubs, for example Minecraft or Lego clubs, to provide further support for children who find lunch time break challenging. - We run the Thumbs Up intervention in school.
+- Additional small group support programmes; eg. Time to Talk, Socially Speaking, Social Skills - Individual briefing and debriefing sessions. - If a pupil has a medical need then a detailed Health Care Plan is compiled with support from the School Nurse, in consultation with parents/carers.
+This is reviewed annually or earlier if necessary. - Teaching Assistants are trained in first aid and in agreement with parents/carers medicines are administered in school but only where a signed medical consent form is in place to ensure the safety of both child and staff member. - Key First Aiders and other First Aid trained staff are also trained in how to use a defibrillator and school has one on the premises. - For children who find break times difficult, support is provided by teaching assistants and games are organised and facilitated by our Year 5/6 play leaders (supervised by a member of staff).
+During the year we will be looking to implement some lunch time clubs, for example Mine Craft or Lego clubs, to provide further support for children who find lunch time break difficult. - This year we are running the Thumbs Up intervention in school.
 Thumbs Up are an experienced team of Cognitive Behavioural Therapists working in schools throughout Wirral, teaching essential life skills to children such as resilience, positive thinking, mindfulness and raising self-esteem.